Hyperborea-Experimental-Arts-Team/volunteer-portal/README.md

 Runs the entire application in development mode.
 Changes in the source will be visible without rebuilding, and changes to the React application will be hot-reloaded.

+The React application will start on port 3000, with the API on port 3001.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `yarn build`